top of page

 Jim

-In 1976, Jimi Harris (aka James Harris, Jim Harris, Jimmy Harris) was a Junior from Pittsburgh PA, majoring in social work at Lock Haven State College.
+In 1976, Jim Harris (aka James Harris, Jimi Harris, Jimmy Harris) was a Junior from Pittsburgh PA, majoring in social work at Lock Haven State College.
 Before attending Lock Haven, Jim graduated from Homestead high school, just east of Pittsburgh PA.
 Jim's father worked in the steel mills.
 Jim was born on March 20, 1958.
 He had no siblings, and eventually had two daughters.

 Jim died unexpectedly on February 10, 2023.